If This is What You Picture When You Imagine IV Ketamine Treatment for Depression, Think AGAIN!!

 The same is true of nurses, even those in advanced practice.

-It’s my belief that the use of ketamine in the treatment of psychiatric disorders is something that should be done only by psychiatrists.
-And only those psychiatrists who are thoroughly familiar with IV ketamine treatment.
+It’s my belief that the use of ketamine in the treatment of psychiatric disorders is something that is best done by psychiatrists who are thoroughly familiar with IV ketamine treatment.

 And here’s why.